ket395/ket395/README.md

 - Download https://github.com/ket395/ket395/blob/22b3523addf54c768a20ca6d2a2702fd2e9574cd/Top-languages-badges-Jan2025.html This is the main file.
 - Download https://github.com/ket395/ket395/blob/22b3523addf54c768a20ca6d2a2702fd2e9574cd/night-theme.css
 - Ensure server can reead them both.
 Then serve them and feast your eyes, ya filthy pirate!

+# Open for Work
+If you're interested in collaborating, hiring, or sponsoring, feel free to get in touch!